Close Out, Solve, or Delegate

 Mintzberg, Henry (1973).
 The Nature of Managerial Work.
 Harper & Row.
 ISBN: 978-0-06-044556-4.

-- Classic empirical study showing managers operate in fragmented, interrupt-driven bursts; provides the context for why a systematic disposition framework is essential
+- Classic empirical study showing managers operate in fragmented, interrupt-driven bursts; context for why a systematic disposition framework is essential

 Note